Interview: The EU's green gear shift

 Unrealistic targets under the Green Deal harmed European carmakers and helped foreign rivals, says MEP Jens Gieseke.
-A new policy package this week is a chance to make amends.
+But upcoming changes in EU policy are a chance to make amends.

 Protestors outside the Audi plant in Brussels shut down in February 2025, resulting in more job losses in Europe's automotive sector.